sustc-xylab/ARGpore2/README.md

 ## Using ARGpore2
-Once download ARGpore2 package, all needed analysis is wrapped up in one executable named **argpore.sh**.
+Once installed ARGpore2 package, all needed analysis is wrapped up in one executable named **argpore.sh**.
 Please **use bash instead of sh** to initiate argpore.sh.

 **NOTICE:**
 	To avoid cross-writing of intermediate files, each ARGpore run should has a independent working directory